Cormac Izuchukwu

 Cormac Izuchukwu (born 28 January 2000) is an Irish rugby union player who plays lock for Ulster in the United Rugby Championship.

 He was born in London to an Irish mother and Nigerian father.
 He moved to County Offaly when he was 7 where he and his brother and sister were raised by their mother.
 He started playing rugby with Tullamore RFC in Offaly, before going to Roscrea College, where he played for the first XV in the Leinster Schools Cup quarter-finals.
 He was offered an opportunity to try out for Connacht at under-19 level, but twisted his ankle and was unable to attend.
 He signed up to play for Kelso RFC, Scotland as an 18 year old, which included training with Newcastle Falcons.

+Club career

 He joined the Ulster academy ahead of the 2020–21 season, and made his Ulster debut coming in the 63rd minute of 21―7 victory over Ospreys on 26 February 2021.
 He played in the subsequent games against Glasgow Warriors and Leinster when he received a yellow card.